Francisco Atura

-Francisco Armando Alam Iturra (born 1 August 1979) is a former professional footballer who played at both professional and international levels as a defender.
+Francisco Armando Alam Iturra (Note: In some sources, his maternal surname is incorrectly spelled "Atura".) (born 1 August 1979) is a former professional footballer who played at both professional and international levels as a defender.

 Career

-Atura spent his entire professional career in Chile, playing with Santiago Wanderers, Unión La Calera and Unión San Felipe.
+Alam spent his entire professional career in Chile, playing with Santiago Wanderers, Unión La Calera and Unión San Felipe.

-Born in Chile, Atura earned 24 caps for the Palestinian national side between 2002 and 2006, appearing in five FIFA World Cup qualifying matches.
+Born in Chile, Alam earned 24 caps for the Palestinian national side between 2002 and 2006, appearing in five FIFA World Cup qualifying matches.